After ACL Reconstruction | Complications and post-surgery knee instability treatments

-The researchers in this study were presenting an hypothesis about the impact of knee hyperextension in revision ACL reconstruction surgery.
-Knee hyperextension being defined as a 5 degree ability to bend the knee backwards.
+The researchers in this study were presenting a hypothesis about the impact of knee hyperextension in revision ACL reconstruction surgery.
+Knee hyperextension being defined as a 5 degree ability to bend the knee backward.

 So the researchers went about examining ACL reconstruction patients for two years.

 - The average age of the patient was 26 years old

 - There were 50% autografts, 48% allografts, and 2% that had a combination of autograft plus allograft.

 - Those patients who used allograft

 - and patients who had hyperextension of greater than 5 degrees.

 - This study revealed that preoperative physiologic passive knee hyperextension of greater than 5 degrees is present in one-third of patients who undergo revision ACLR.

 - Knee hyperextension of greater than 5 degrees is an independent significant predictor of graft failure after revision ACLR with a more than 2-fold risk of subsequent graft rupture in revision ACL surgery.